Before kids you had the luxury of a whole suitcase to yourself and probably had space for countless outfits and accessories galore.

 Stuff them with phone chargers, cables, make-up and anything else that fits in snugly.

-Take only key make-up pieces
+Pack key make-up pieces only

 One thing that can really be pared down is the make-up bag.